» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Cataracts Figure 1

-The photo below is taken of Boomer at 18 months old.
+Boomer is an 18-month-old rat.
 There was no prior history of illness.

-I first noticed that Boomer’s eyes seemed “lighter.”
-There was no real noticable change in his ability to manuver visually in his environment.
+I first noticed that Boomer’s eyes seemed “lighter”.
+There was no real noticeable change in his ability to maneuver visually in his environment.

 None